-- Most of PJR's clients intend for their entire operation to be included in their ISO 9001 certification. - There are a small number of cases where the client wishes to have a limited scope, whether for financial or other reasons. - Where this is the case, it is possible that a portion of the ISO 9001 standard may be considered for exemption that would not have been possible in a "full scope" situation.
+Limited Scope Cases There are a small number of cases where the client wishes to have a limited scope, whether for financial or other reasons.
+Potential Exemptions Where this is the case, it is possible that a portion of the ISO 9001 standard may be considered for exemption that would not have been possible in a "full scope" situation.